Forklift Daily Inspection Checklist: OSHA-Compliant Safety Guide

 forklift-daily-inspection-checklist-osha-compliant-safety-guide

-Remember: OSHA mandates that all forklifts must be examined at least daily before being placed in service, and when used on a round-the-clock basis, they must be examined after each shift.
+Remember: OSHA mandates that all forklifts must be examined at least daily before being placed in service and when used on a round-the-clock basis, they must be examined after each shift.
+Sign up for automated inspection reminders

 Important: Never operate a forklift that has failed any inspection point.
 Tag it as "Out of Service" and report issues to your supervisor immediately.